andrew/ultimate-awesome/README.md

 - [awesome-vector-databases](https://github.com/ever-works/awesome-vector-databases) - A curated list of vector database solutions, libraries, and resources for AI applications -
 - [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [awesome-macos-apps](https://github.com/eyalben/awesome-macos-apps) - Curated list of recommended macOS apps.
-- [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
 - [awesome-v0](https://github.com/fmerian/awesome-v0) - A curated list of awesome resources and examples using v0, the AI builder for everyone.
 - [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
 Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.